thomaswatsonv1/ado-rest-operations/README.md

 # ado-rest-operations

-Powershell script for interacting with Azure Devops.
+Powershell scripts for interacting with Azure Devops.
 Uses REST API version 7 in most (if not all cases).

 ## Clone ADO repositories